ckeditor/ckeditor5/docs/features/keyboard-support.md

 # Keyboard support

+CKEditor 5 offers plenty of features that aid editing process and help streamline and speed up writing.
+Using keyboard shortcuts is one of the simplest yet most efficient and popular ways to improve interaction with the software.

 Below is a list of the most important keystrokes supported by CKEditor 5 and its features:

+## Content editing

 <table>
 	<thead>